dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Case Study - LLC sensitivity.md

 The 7313P processor consists of four Core Complex Dies (CCDs) connected to each other and to off-chip memory via an I/O chiplet.
 Each CCD integrates a Core CompleX (CCX) and an I/O connection.
 In turn, each CCX has four Zen3 cores capable of running eight threads that share a 32 MiB victim LLC, i.e., the LLC is filled with the cache blocks evicted from the four L2 caches of a CCX.

 Although there is a total of 128 MiB of LLC, the four cores of a CCX cannot store cache blocks in an LLC other than their own 32 MiB LLC (32 MiB/CCX x 4 CCX).
 Since we will be running single-threaded benchmarks, we can focus on a single CCX.
-The size of LLC in our experiments will vary from 0 Mib to 32 Mib with steps of 2 Mib.
+The size of LLC in our experiments will vary from 0 to 32 Mib with steps of 2 Mib.

 ### Workload: SPEC CPU2017 {.unlisted .unnumbered}